fsr/python-lessons/_exercises/decorators.md

 __Edit__

 Write a script.
 Import the time module.[^time]
-Then write a decorator called `time_teller` this should be our decorator. `time_teller` contains another function that set three Strings into "It is {date}.
+Then write a function called `time_teller`.
+This will be our decorator. `time_teller` contains another function that fills three Strings into "It is {date}.
 Since {hour} hours and {minutes} minutes.".

 [^time]:
     Use `import time`